FACULTY FREQUENTLY ASKED QUESTIONS

 Please visit the separate website for information and FAQ's on Academic Integrity.

-Preparing Your Online Course in Blackboard
+Preparing Your Online Course in Brightspace

 Below are some tools used to online annotation: